StephenDsouza90/python-flask-rest-api/README.md

 The method types are

-1. -X GET: Request for viewing a resource
+1. -X POST: Request for creating a resource
-2. -X POST: Request for adding a resource
+2. -X GET: Request for reading a resource
 3. -X PUT: Request for updating a resource
 4. -XDELETE: Request for deleting a resource